 If you’ve ever leaked urine when you coughed, laughed or exercised… or found yourself suddenly rushing to the toilet and not quite making it… you’re not alone.
 Bladder leakage is common – especially during pregnancy, after birth, and during midlife hormonal changes – but it’s not something you just have to “put up with.”

-Many women first notice leaking during pregnancy or after having a baby.
+Many people first notice leaking during pregnancy or after having a baby.
 If that’s you, you might also find this article helpful:

 If you are experiencing bladder leakage and live in Wellington, our specialised pelvic health physiotherapists can help identify the cause, and give you the right treatment.